Canva raises $200 million at a $40 billion valuation – TechCrunch

 This round solidifies Canva as one of the most valuable private software companies out there, and it also propels the Australian tech scene forward.

-Cofounder and CEO Melanie Perkins and her team started working on Canva in 2012, and launched the product in 2013.
+Co-founder and CEO Melanie Perkins and her team started working on Canva in 2012, and launched the product in 2013.
 The premise behind it was relatively simple, but the technology itself… not so much.

 Canva allows anyone to design.
 Presentations, t-shirts, brochures, flyers… you name it.
 The first step in this is creating a truly simple user interface, where folks can simply drag and drop components into their designs, complete with hundreds of thousands of templates, without doing a lot of fine tuning.
 The second step is creating a massive library of content, from fonts to templates to imagery, gifs and videos.
 The third step is to make that product accessible to everyone, whether it’s a platform or device or language or price.

 Going after everyone, instead of just designers, has proved incredibly fruitful for the company.
-To be clear, designers still use Canva to layout components they’ve designed in other products, such as Figma and Sketch, and Canva actually plays nicely with a variety of design software products.
+To be clear, designers still use Canva to lay out components they’ve designed in other products, such as Figma and Sketch, and Canva actually plays nicely with a variety of design software products.
 But Canva has no intention of going head to head with Figma, Adobe or Sketch.

 Perkins described it with the example of a business card.
-Designers will create the components of a business card in their design platform of choice, and then layout the template for business cards in Canva, sharing that template with the entire organization.
+Designers will create the components of a business card in their design platform of choice, and then lay out the template for business cards in Canva, sharing that template with the entire organization.
 That way, when someone gets a title change or a new employee comes on, they can actually edit the card themselves without the help of a designer and send it to print.

 TechCrunch asked Perkins why Canva hasn’t extended the platform more aggressively into the workflow of professional designers.